'Defiant' Republicans Refuse To Wear Masks On House Floor

-Category: World Politics Hits: 0Republican Reps.
+Category: World Politics Hits: 39Republican Reps.
 Lauren Boebert, Marjorie Taylor Greene, Louie Gohmert, Thomas Massie, Chip Roy, Bob Good, Mary Miller, Brian Mast, Mariannette Miller-Meeks, and Beth Van Duyne flouted the rules by Nancy Pelosi.
 Three of them were fined $500 for their first offense, others received warnings.
 They also took selfies on the House Floor, also a no-no. Source: Politico Around a dozen Republicans refused to wear masks during the evening vote series and strategically stood at the well of the chamber, which appears on the C-SPAN cameras, and seemed to encourage other members to join in.
 Lawmakers face hefty fines if they don't wear masks on the House floor: $500 for the first offense and $2,500 for the second offense.
 The money is deducted from their salaries.
 Rep. Marjorie Taylor Greene (R-Ga.) snapped a selfie with a few other maskless members and posted it to social media.
 Taking pictures on the House floor is against longstanding rules due to security concerns.

 Read more https://crooksandliars.com/2021/05/defiant-republicans-refuse-wear-masks